w3c/scribejs/features.md

 The IRC commands are based on a `ROLE: value` pattern, where the various “roles” are described below.
 The roles are case _insensitive_.
 For some roles, the syntax `ROLE+ value` or `ROLE- value` may also be used with a slightly different meaning.
 Some of the roles have aliases.

-When referring to names (e.g., `scribenick`, `present`, scribe’s refernce to speaker, etc.) the preferred way is to use that person’s IRC nickname.
+When referring to names (e.g., `scribenick`, `present`, scribe’s reference to speaker, etc.) the preferred way is to use that person’s IRC nickname.
 If done that way (and if a suitable configuration file is provided) the script would automatically convert those into the persons’ real name, which make the minutes more readable.

 The roles are as follows: